Frequently Asked Questions

 Will a conviction record disqualify me from employment?

 A Conviction Record Form must be submitted before hire.
 On this form, you must list ALL criminal convictions you have had.
 A criminal record is not necessarily a basis for disqualification from City employment.
 Each applicant's conviction record will be evaluated on a case-by-case basis considering the type and seriousness of the crime, how much time has elapsed and the nature of the job.
 Misrepresentation, falsification or omission of pertinent facts may be cause for disqualification and/or termination of employment.
 Any employment offer is conditional pending the results of all pre-employment screening processes.

 Will a pre-employment screening process be required?

-Employment offers are conditional pending the results of all screening processes that are applicable to this job, which may include but are not limited to the following: confirmation of citizenship/legal right to work in the United States; completion of a pre-employment medical review/exam (which may include drug/alcohol testing); reference checks; and a fingerprint check.
-The fingerprints will be submitted to the Federal Bureau of Investigation and/or the California Department of Justice for a conviction record report.
-Certain positions may require additional screening processes which may include a polygraph examination and/or background investigation.
+Employment offers are conditional pending the results of all screening processes that apply to this job.
+These may include but are not limited to the following: confirmation of citizenship/legal right to work in the United States; completion of a pre-employment medical review/exam (which may include drug/alcohol testing); reference checks; and a fingerprint check.
+The fingerprints will be submitted to the Federal Bureau of Investigation and the California Department of Justice for a conviction record report.
+Certain positions may require additional screening processes that may include a polygraph examination and/or background investigation.
 All of these processes must be successfully completed before employment begins.
-A positive test for alcohol, illegal drugs or inadequately explained prescription drugs, misrepresentation, falsification, or omission of pertinent facts in any step of the screening/selection process may be cause for disqualification and/or termination of employment.
+A positive test for alcohol, illegal drugs or inadequately explained prescription drugs, misrepresentation, falsification or omission of pertinent facts in any step of the screening/selection process may be cause for disqualification and/or termination of employment.
 Nothing in this job posting constitutes an expressed or implied contract for employment with the City of San Diego.
-Applicants must notify the Personnel Department of any changes in their name, address (home, email), or phone number or they may miss employment opportunities.
+Applicants must notify the Personnel Department of any changes in their name, address (home, email) or phone number or they may miss employment opportunities.